PowerBI Notebook

 )

-RANKX(table, expression, value, order, ties)ALL(dim_station) removes the current filter so every station is ranked against all others.
+RANKX(table, expression, value, order, ties)ALL(dim_station) removes the current filter so every station is ranked against all the others.

 Part 3 — Visualization Selection Guide